andmikey/Thai-and-English-OCR/README.md

 `conda activate assignment_1`
 I've put mine in /scratch because it's too slow on the NFS: conda activate /scratch/gusandmich/assignment_1_scratch/

+Set NUM_BATCHES and NUM_EPOCHS and export them into your env

 ## Comments on challenges / decisions
 ### Saving the training data
 Wrote paths to a file.
 Means you don't copy the data anywhere, fast to retrieve.